Giraffe radar: Sea Giraffe AMB

+The Sea Giraffe AMB is installed on the Republic of Singapore Navy's upgraded Victory-class corvette and US Navy's Independence class of littoral combat ships, and has the designation AN/SPS-77(V)1 for LCS 2 and 4, AN/SPS 77(V)2 for LCS 6-22, AN/SPS-77(V)3 multi-mode naval radar, and AN/SPS-77(V)4 for LCS 24 and beyond.
+It has also been chosen for the Royal Canadian Navy's upgraded Halifax-class frigate, and the new Protecteur-class Joint Support Ships.

 Active electronically-scanned array

-Saab Electronic Defence Systems (EDS) in May 2014 unveiled two new classes of active electronically scanned array (AESA) radar—three land-based systems (Giraffe 1X, Giraffe 4A and Giraffe 8A) and two naval variants (Sea Giraffe 1X and Sea Giraffe 4A).
+In May 2014, Saab Electronic Defence Systems (EDS) unveiled two new classes of active electronically scanned array (AESA) radar—three land-based systems (Giraffe 1X, Giraffe 4A and Giraffe 8A) and two naval variants (Sea Giraffe 1X and Sea Giraffe 4A).

 Giraffe 8A

 At the top end of the range is the Giraffe 8A, a long-range IEEE S-band (NATO E/F) 3D sensor that can be produced in fixed, transportable and fully mobile configurations.

 Intended primarily for remote operation as part of an integrated air defence network, Giraffe 8A can also be operated locally.
 It has an instrumented range of 470 km and an altitude capability of more than 40000 m, bringing true long-range air defence capability to the Saab radar family for the first time.

 Giraffe 8A produces 15 stacked beams to provide elevation coverage from ground level to more than 65°.
 It can operate in a continuous 360° scan mode, rotating mechanically at 24 rpm, or can be steered electronically across an operator-specified sector of 40° to 100°.
 More than 1,000 air defence tracks can be maintained, and the system also has anti-ballistic missile capability, in which case more than 100 tracks can be followed.

 Saab has paid special attention to Giraffe 8A's electronic counter-countermeasures properties.
 The radar generates very low sidelobes and incorporates sophisticated frequency agility in pulse-to-pulse, burst-to-burst and scan-to-scan regimes.
 It also switches and staggers pulse repetition frequency and transmits random jitter to further confuse countermeasures.
 It automatically selects the least jammed frequencies and can transmit intermittently or randomly.
 The radar offers a passive detection and tracking capability against jammers.